Enclavet/knative-local-registry/README.md

 There's also the potential to hide image URLs, as an implementation detail, for Source-to-URL workflows.

+A local cluster also tends to speed up testing, e2e `go test` etc, when developing services on top of Knative.

 ## How does this repo differ from other registry setups?

 Most guides on using a local (sometimes called private, which sometimes means authenticated)